- The Commonwealth is a loose association of fifty-four nations, founded in 1949, that evolved out of the former British Empire.

 What are some criticisms of the organization?

 More broadly, skeptics say that the group has become increasingly outmoded as the UK’s global leadership has waned.
-For the Economist’s James Astill, the Commonwealth has “hardly any geopolitical relevance,” since, he argues, in the area in which it has the most natural advantage—trade—it has done little.
-Its level of funding is also comparatively quite modest: in 2017, the budget for the Commonwealth’s main technical assistance arm, in addition to its youth fund and the rest of the Secretariat’s development funding, amounted to about $40 million.
-The EU spends more than $100 billion yearly on economic development and other assistance.
+For the editors of the Economist, the group’s geopolitical relevance is an “amiable delusion,” especially since it has done so little on trade, the area in which it has the most natural advantage.
+Its level of funding is also relatively modest: the Commonwealth’s current budget, which includes its main technical assistance arm, youth fund, and the rest of the Secretariat’s development funding, amounts to about $40 million.
+The EU, by contrast, spends more than $100 billion yearly on economic development and other assistance.

 How does it fit in with the UK’s post-Brexit plans?

-Brexit supporters skeptical of deeper integration with the European Union have long held up the Commonwealth as a more natural forum for the UK, based on historical ties, a shared attachment to the English language, and similar legal traditions.
-As Brexit negotiations continue, some policymakers say that the UK’s post-EU future should lie in deepening trade and immigration with the Commonwealth.
+Brexit supporters skeptical of deeper integration with the EU have long held up the Commonwealth as a more natural forum for the UK, based on historical ties, a shared use of English, and similar legal traditions.
+With Brexit now official and London busy negotiating a new trade relationship with the EU, some policymakers say that the UK’s post-EU future should lie in deepening trade and immigration with the Commonwealth.

-Boris Johnson, the UK foreign minister, argues that the Commonwealth’s higher growth rates in comparison with the EU offer greater economic opportunity.
-Commonwealth countries have grown at an average rate of 4.4 percent over the past four decades, compared with the EU’s 2 percent, with some large Commonwealth economies such as India achieving annual growth of 7 percent.
+Johnson, who previously served as foreign minister, has argued that the Commonwealth’s higher economic growth rates in comparison with the EU offer greater opportunity.
+Commonwealth economies have grown at an average rate of 4.4 percent over the past four decades, compared with the EU’s 2 percent, with some large Commonwealth economies such as India’s achieving annual growth of 7 percent.

-In this vision, Brexit would free the UK to forge trade deals with these fast-growing regions of the world.
-Supporters also argue that it would allow the UK to focus on boosting highly skilled immigration from Commonwealth countries and avoid unlimited immigration from Europe as EU rules require.
+In this vision, dubbed “Global Britain” [PDF] by its supporters, Brexit will free the UK to forge trade deals with these fast-growing regions of the world.
+Supporters also argue that it would allow the UK to focus on boosting highly skilled immigration from Commonwealth countries and avoid unlimited immigration from Europe, as EU rules require.

-Other observers, however, are skeptical that the Commonwealth can match the benefits of EU membership.
-Nearly 42 percent of all UK exports go to the EU, and no Commonwealth countries are among the UK’s top ten largest trading partners.
-Trade experts point to economic research establishing that geographic proximity is among the most important factors in determining trade, meaning that EU countries are likely to remain the UK’s most natural trade partner.
-They also note that many Commonwealth countries have highly protected economies, and that lowering their trade barriers could prove harder than Brexit supporters anticipate.
-The EU has so far failed to secure a free trade deal with India, for instance, and analysts say there is little reason why the UK, on its own, would fare much better.
+Other observers are skeptical that the Commonwealth can match the benefits of EU membership.
+The EU market accounts for nearly half of the UK’s trade, and there are no Commonwealth countries among the UK’s top ten largest trading partners.
+Trade experts point to economic research establishing that geographic proximity is among the most important factors in determining trade, meaning that EU countries are likely to remain the UK’s most natural trade partners.